 Create coaching and learning opportunities for your reps

 Encourage and incentivize your reps to learn and develop.
-This could include using tools like Gong to share great sales calls so as to learn from each other.
-Or introducing them to a mentor or a peer who excels in an area they'd like to develop and offer to pay for lunch where they can pick their brain.
+This could include using tools like Gong to share great sales calls to learn from each other.
+Or it could mean introducing them to a mentor or a peer who excels in an area they'd like to develop and offer to pay for a lunch where they can pick their brain.

 Provide continuous training